pablofradua/csv-preview-app/README.md

 ### Application

 * All updates to the page should be done without a page refresh, i.e. by AJAX based updates.
-* A page refresh will reset the application and the user has to start with User Action 1.
+* A page refresh will reset the application, and the user has to start with User Action 1.
 * Only JSF / PrimeFaces default components should be used.
 * The layout should be responsive by using PrimeFlex (FlexGrid CSS).